Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 In a given moment we can divide our efforts across these three horizons (utility, security, social) in a dynamic and adaptive manner.
 Currently the network pressures are around utility, though mass adoption and multi-valent social currencies are priorities that need to be tended to.

 This is where resourcing comes in.
 We have a community pool, enDAOment allotments and a nacent venture fund.
-The community pool can be used for utility, the enDAOment pool for security
+The community pool can be used to generate economic utility, the enDAOment pool to build network security through large scale participation and venture fund for social endevours.
+What does this look like over time?

+---
 This means that in directing our efforts we need to consider people, planet and protocol at the macro level by harnessing markets, science, and technology.
 There is a reciprocol nature and pattern integrity between these components.
 At different moments in the networks evoloutiton our priorities need to shift from short term subsistance needs to longer term social impact.
 This has implications for the prioritisation of our distribution efforts.

 In this early stage of network growth we need to ensure network subsistance while looking ahead to future security and vitality.
 In that regard there are three peels